Knightia excelsa: Taxonomy

 The species was first formally described in 1809 by Joseph Knight in the book On the cultivation of the plants belonging to the natural order of Proteeae, using the name Rymandra excelsa.
 This was revised the following year by Robert Brown in the paper On the Proteaceae of Jussieu, who placed the species in the genus Knightia, named after Joseph Knight.
 This remains the accepted scientific name used today.

 Knightia excelsa is one of only two extant members of Proteaceae found in New Zealand, alongside Toronia toru.
 Many other species existed in the past, but became extinct during glaciation periods.

 Etymology

 The etymology (word origin) of rewarewa's genus, Knightia, is named in honour of British horticulturalist Thomas Andrew Knight.
 The specific epithet (second part of the scientific name), excelsa, means 'elevated' or 'tall'.
 The Māori language name rewarewa derives from the Proto Nuclear Polynesian term *Lewa, primarily used to describe Cerbera odollam and other members of the Cerbera genus in Polynesian languages.
 It was called New Zealand honeysuckle by early European settlers, but the name has fallen into disuse in preference for the Māori name.

 Ecology

-Rewarewa flower nectar is a major food source for many New Zealand native birds.
+Rewarewa flower nectar is a major food source for many New Zealand native birds and is also attractive to geckos and the lesser short-tailed bat.